webTronex/odoo-docker-compose/README.md

       # Centralized addons folder for all instances (optional)
       - ./central_addons:/mnt/central-addons
 How to Use These Files
-Clone the Repository:
+Repository Setup:

-Make sure your repository is structured as shown in the Repository Structure above.
-Each Odoo version folder (odoo16, odoo17, odoo18) contains its own run.sh and docker-addons.yml.
+Organize your repository as shown in the structure above.
+Each Odoo version folder (odoo16, odoo17, odoo18) should contain its own run.sh and docker-addons.yml.

 Deploy an Instance:

-Use the provided curl commands in the README for each version, remembering to pass your desired folder name as the fourth parameter.
-For example: bash
+Use the provided curl commands (with the updated URLs) for each version, passing your desired folder name as the fourth parameter.
+For example, to deploy an Odoo 18 instance:

-Copy
-Edit
-curl -s https://raw.githubusercontent.com/webTronex/odoo18/main/run.sh | sudo bash -s odoo-main 1018 2018 my_odoo18_instance
+curl -s https://raw.githubusercontent.com/webTronex/odoo-docker-compose/main/odoo18/run.sh | sudo bash -s odoo-main 1018 2018 my_odoo18_instance
 (Optional) Use Centralized Addons:
 Edit the docker-addons.yml file if you need to change the centralized addons directory path.
-Deploy using both files:
-bash
-Copy
-Edit
+Then deploy using:

 docker compose -f docker-compose.yml -f docker-addons.yml up -d Install Docker & Docker Compose as shown above if not already installed.